 For instance, most financial institutions shy away from businesses that are less than a year old.
 The lender needs a cash flow statement to determine your ability to repay the loan.

 As a startup, you’ve to rely on other forms of credit financing.
-Such include crowdfunding, personal loans, and borrowing from friends and relatives.
+Such include crowdfunding, personal loans, secured business lines of credit, and borrowing from friends and relatives.

 An old business has lots of financial data.
 Because of this, they have more financing options, which include term loans.
 Invoice factoring and business lines.